 Because nonprofits are formed to serve a government-approved purpose, they are accorded a special tax-exempt status.
 With this status, they are held to a high standard of accountability with their income and expenditure.

 To ensure regular income for your nonprofit, without having to depend solely on a single sponsor or major donor, we strongly recommend diversifying your sources of revenue.
 Having any commercial activity, like selling merchandise with your nonprofit’s logo on it, can be an effective way to do this.
-However, you may want to tread lightly and review the advice below, along with any related nonprofit bank account rules.
+However, you may want to tread lightly and review the advice below, along with having a nonprofit treasurer that knows the accounting basics.